neneyhsw/ryu_multipath/README.md

 cmd "./install.sh -h" shows function of parameters.
 this can customize the installation.

+2.2.1 is Mininet version.
+2.3.1 is Open vSwitch version.

 ## Commands
 When you installed environment, you can run the cmd to experiment.